MadcowD/ell/docs/src/core_concepts/ell2a_simple.rst

 1. ``@ell2a.simple``: Returns simple strings, as shown here.

 2. ``@ell2a.complex``: Returns message objects containing all of the typical message API metadata and additional helper functions for interacting with multimodal output data.
-You can read more about this in the :doc:`ell_complex` page.
+You can read more about this in the :doc:`ell2a_complex` page.

 Variable system prompts